ouspg/CryptoCourse/Week5Exercises/README.md

 CBC-MAC was one of the first block-cipher based implementations for calculating message authentication tag .
 As it later turned out, it was far away from secure method without further enchantments.
 Short CBC-MAC intro can be found from the course book on the page 134.

 In this task we will take a look for the original CBC-MAC based message authentication.
-Your task is to demonstrate how you can somehow forge authenticated messages at least partially without knowing the original authentication key, as coming from valid sender.
+Your task is to demonstrate how you can somehow forge authenticated messages at least partially without knowing the original authentication key, while they still seems to come from valid sender.

 Demonstration should happen as following:

   * You have generator, e.g. client for HTTP server.
-Creates tags for messages.
+Creates tags for messages, sends messages.
   * You have consumer, e.g. HTTP server.
-Validates tag for messages.
+Receives messages.Validates tags for messages.

 Select CBC-MAC implementation for tags.
 Initialization vector (IV) is used at first.